 When creating a political campaign advertisement, it is essential to consider when and where ads will be placed for maximum impact.

-Ad placement can vary depending on the type of advertisement (e.g., television vs. digital), but generally speaking, ads should place where they have the most significant potential reach while avoiding saturation (i.e., not bombarding viewers/listeners with too many ads).
+Ad placement can vary depending on the type of advertisement (e.g., television vs. digital).
+Still, generally speaking, ads should place where they have the most significant potential reach while avoiding saturation (i.e., not bombarding viewers/listeners with too many ads).

 Timing may also play an essential role in ad placement; for example, ads may place closer during election season when more people are paying attention than during non-election periods.